WisOpinion: ‘The Insiders’ discuss candidates running for Wisconsin Supreme Court

 The state Dem Party announced a new TV ad dubbing the new gubernatorial candidate “tariff lover Tom Tiffany.”
 The party declined to say how much it spent on the buy, which will include broadcast, cable and digital.
 It will run

-The WisOpinion Insiders, Chvala and Jensen, discuss recent Supreme Court decisions that affect how the Legislature reviews rules and how the administration spends budgeted funds.
+The WisOpinion Insiders, Chvala and Jensen, look at who’s in and who’s out in the GOP field for Wisconsin governor.
 Sponsored by the Wisconsin Counties Association and the Tommy G. Thompson Center on Public Leadership.

 In this week’s DC Wrap: Wisconsin lawmakers trade barbs over which party bears responsibility amid an ongoing government shutdown.